 BENEATH: THE FINAL VOYAGE OF THE MAPLECOURT DURING WWII (2009)

-Synopsis: February 6, 1941.
+Synopsis: (Non-Fiction) February 6, 1941.
 5:32pm.
 While travelling in Allied convoy SC-20 involving 46 ships, the Maplecourt and it’s crew of 38 men vanished.
 Later on, their family was told it had sunk without a trace.
 It remained a mystery for almost seventy years before details emerged on the tragedy which involved an interesting connection leading all the way up the Nazi hierarchy to Admiral Karl Doenitz, Adolf Hitler’s successor as the Head of Nazi Germany.

 The author had two PEI relatives serving on the ship – his Great Uncle, Earl O’Hanley (brother of his grandmother, Catherine Jeanette O’Hanley Palmer), and Earl’s first cousin, Albert O’Hanley.
 They joined the Canadian merchant marines during the Battle of the Atlantic.